clouatre/math-mcp-learning-server/README.md

 - **Security Logging**: Monitor and log potentially dangerous expression attempts
 - **Type Safety**: Full Pydantic validation for inputs and structured content responses
 - **Comprehensive Testing**: 100% test pass rate with security and edge case coverage

+## Built with MCP Python SDK

+This server is built using the official [Model Context Protocol Python SDK](https://github.com/modelcontextprotocol/python-sdk) with FastMCP patterns for rapid development and clean code architecture.

 ## Available Tools